rg-3/screenshot.js/README.md

 * Open screenshots in a new tab, save screenshots to disk, and copy screenshots to the clipboard.

-* Easy to use, respects your privacy.
+* Easy to use and doesn't intrude on your privacy.

 ## <a id='preview'>Preview</a>